 Some companies treat on-demand workers as employees

-If you are classified by your company as an employee, you'll receive any employee benefits you are eligible for and your payroll taxes will be withheld from your salary.
+If you are classified by your company as an employee, you'll receive any employee benefits you are eligible for and your share of payroll taxes will be withheld from your salary.

 You will also pay less tax.
 Under the Federal Insurance Contributions Act (FICA), your employer pays: